Brendan Fevola: Gambling issues

 In 2010, it became public that Fevola was addicted to gambling, mostly playing poker and punting on horses.
 He accumulated significant debts from gambling.
 In a paid interview with The Footy Show in early 2011, Fevola further discussed his addiction, revealing that he spent 65 days in rehabilitation, had lost almost a million dollars gambling, including $365,000 in one day of horse punting, and that his addiction almost drove him to suicide during Christmas 2010.
-In 2022, Fevola began appearing in commercials for online gambling agency Bet Nation.

 Best career games

 Fevola's best goalkicking haul in an AFL match was nine goals, scored for Carlton against Richmond in 2009.
-Prior to this, he had scored eight goals on eight separate occasions.
+Prior to this, he had scored eight goals on eight occasions.
 In his one season with the Brisbane Lions, Fevola's highest tally was 5.2 (32).